Hole doping and electronic correlations in Cr-substituted BaFe$_{2}$As$_{2}$: Results and discussion

-The change in hybridization may result from the structural changes caused by Cr substitutions and may affect the bands even if charge doping is weak, as concluded from experiments of MnBFA samples \citep{cantarino_incoherent_2023,de_figueiredo_orbital_2022}.
-To tell apart the structural and charge doping effects, we calculate the spectral functions of pristine BFA (Fig. \ref{fig:overview}$(d)$) and of Cr$8.5\%$ doped BFA (Figs. \ref{fig:overview}$(e)$-$(f)$) within our DFT+DMFT approximation.
-In particular, we adopted two strategies to capture the effects caused by Cr, namely: $i)$ first, the calculations were performed using only the Cr$8.5\%$ crystal structure to take into account the effects of the new electronic hybridization; and then $ii)$ the calculations were performed freezing the structure as that of BFA, but considering charge doping effects within the virtual crystal approximation (VCA).
+The changes in hybridization may result from the structural changes caused by Cr substitutions.
+It may affect the bands even if charge doping is weak, as concluded from experiments of MnBFA samples \citep{cantarino_incoherent_2023,de_figueiredo_orbital_2022}.
+To understand the band evolution with doping and to assist the band assignment, we show calculations of the spectral functions of pristine BFA (Fig. \ref{fig:overview}$(d)$) and of Cr$8.5\%$ doped BFA (Figs. \ref{fig:overview}$(e)$) within our DFT+DMFT.
+These calculations were performed by freezing the structure as that of BFA and considering charge doping effects within the virtual crystal approximation (VCA), the validity and limitations of this approach are discussed in Appendix \ref{sec:theory}.

-By direct inspection, the change in $k_{\text{F}}$, and therefore in the sizes of the hole pockets, is better reproduced by the VCA approximation evidencing the role of Cr as a hole dopant.
-Therefore, whereas changing hybridization is an integral part of the CrBFA electronic structure, as discussed in the case of the $d_{xy}$ derived bands, charge doping dominates the change in the size of the hole pockets in CrBFA.
-From now on, we will only discuss DFT+DMFT results within the VCA approximation.

-It is intriguing to observe that both in experiment and theoretical calculations, the corresponding change in the size of electron pockets due to doping is not readily observed for measurements or calculations along the $\Gamma X$ direction.
+Comparing calculations and experiments, one can confirm that three hole pockets are observed at the Fermi surface for all samples close to $\Gamma$.
+On the other hand, it is intriguing to observe that the corresponding change in the size of electron pockets due to doping is not readily observed along the $\Gamma X$ direction in the spectral band maps.
 We thus inspect in Figs. \ref{fig:DMFT-FS}$(a)\text{-}(c)$ the experimentally obtained FSs, for the three samples.
 The data suggest that the electron pockets are changing, evolving from an idealized elliptical shape in BFA to a more petal-like shape in CrBFA.
 It also suggests that the pockets are shrinking in a direction other than the $\Gamma X(Y)$ direction.
 To guide our analysis, we present in Figs. \ref{fig:DMFT-FS}$(e)\text{-}(f)$ the corresponding DFT+DMFT calculations of the three-dimensional FSs of our materials, along with cuts of the $\Gamma$-centered FSs.
 These FSs were obtained by considering vanishing scattering rates at the chemical potential.